 What Makes Neon Pothos Different

 Most pothos varieties, including golden, marble queen, and n’joy, have variegation: their leaves are two or more colors.
 Neon pothos is different.
 Its leaves are one solid color, but that color is the whole point.
-The chartreuse comes from a specific chlorophyll concentration, and light directly determines how that balance plays out in each new leaf.
+If you want the side-by-side differences, the pothos varieties guide breaks down how neon compares with other common forms.
+Light directly affects how bright each new leaf looks, so the plant gives you unusually clear feedback.

 You might also see it sold as “neon queen pothos” or find it alongside “variegated neon pothos,” which is a slightly different form with occasional cream or pale yellow streaks.
 The care is nearly identical, but the variegated version needs a bit more light to hold onto both colors.
 Think of it as even more light-sensitive than the standard form.